 I understand the point Dude is trying to make but come on!
 Maybe people were too embarrassed to say to the guy, “Listen, Chief.
 Let me just paint you a figurative picture of what that sign is saying….”

 FORGIVENESS IS SWALLOWING WHEN YOU WANT TO SPIT

 I wonder what attendance was like that Sunday.
-Probably increased just because people would be interested in how the paster would sermonize about blow jobs.
+Probably increased just because people would be interested in hearing exactly where that sermon would go.